 Most people believe that cast iron skillets are so heavy because iron is denser than steel, but that myth is not true.

-The density of steel and iron varies based on the specific combination of alloying elements within a given sample, but in general, they both have the same density at around 7,850 kilograms per cubic meter.
+The density of steel and iron varies based on the specific combination of alloying elements within a given sample, but, in general, they both have the same density at around 7,850 kilograms per cubic meter.

 Steel is much stronger and has greater ductility (ability to stretch without breaking) than cast iron.
-Therefore, in order to produce a durable product that can withstand similar wear and tear in the kitchen, cast iron skillets are made significantly thicker than steel skillets.
+Therefore, to produce a durable product that can withstand similar wear and tear in the kitchen, cast iron skillets are made significantly thicker than steel skillets.
 Since cast iron skillets are made with thicker walls, they carry significantly more weight.